BroadbandForum/usp/specification/discovery/index.md

 **R-DIS.1** - If an Agent is configured to request Controller DHCP information, the Agent MUST include in its DHCPv4 requests a DHCPv4 V-I Vendor Class Option (option 124) and in its DHCPv6 requests a DHCPv6 Vendor Class (option 16).
 This option MUST include the Broadband Forum Enterprise Number (`3561` decimal, `0x0DE9` hex) as an enterprise-number, and the string "`usp`" (all lower case) in a vendor-class-data instance associated with this enterprise-number.

+**R-DIS.1a** - The Agent MUST decode all received options as strings (provisioning code, wait interval, and interval multiplier are not decoded as numeric fields).

+**R-DIS.1b** - The Agent MUST interpret a received URL of the Controller as an absolute URL.

+**R-DIS.1c** - If the Agent receives an encapsulated option value that is null terminated, the Agent MUST accept the value provided, and MUST NOT interpret the null character as part of the value.

 The Role to associate with a DHCP-discovered Controller is programmatically determined (see [Security](/specification/security/)).

 **R-DIS.2** - If the URL provided by DHCP includes the FQDN of a Controller, the Agent MUST use [DNS](#dns) to retrieve additional Controller information.